Comfort-Jolade/stock-analysis/README.md

 # stock-analysis
 # Overview of the project
+This project is a review of differnt Tickers and their annual returns for different years

+#Analysis

-This project is a review of differnt Tickers and their annual returns for different years Ticker TERP gave the lowest returns in 2018 while the Ticker RUN gave the highest retunrs Ticker TERP gave the lowest return in 2017 while Ticker DQ was the highest Ticker TERP was very low in the two years
+Ticker TERP gave the lowest returns in 2018 while the Ticker RUN gave the highest retunrs.
+Ticker TERP gave the lowest return in 2017 while Ticker DQ was the highest.
+Ticker TERP was very low in the two years.
-The overall Ticker DQ perfomance was higher in 2017 when compared to 2018
+The overall Ticker DQ perfomance was higher in 2017 when compared to 2018.

 Challenges
 The Refactor did not work, I kept getting error.